2023 Totota fire

 On December 26, 2023, a fuel truck crashed and exploded while people were collecting spilled fuel in the rural town of Totota, Liberia around 130 km away from the capital Monrovia.
 The explosion started a fire, which killed over 70 people.

 Background

-According to UN Figures poor road safety and weak infrastructure made Sub-Saharan Africa including Liberia the worlds deadliest region for crashes.
+According to UN Figures poor road safety and weak infrastructure made Sub-Saharan Africa including Liberia the world's deadliest region for crashes.